Fairuz Renddan

-Fairuz Renddan (born 11 September 1984) is a Malaysian politician who has served as State Assistant Minister of Youth and Sports of Sabah in the Gabungan Rakyat Sabah (GRS) state administration under Chief Minister Hajiji Noor and Minister Ellron Alfred Angin since January 2023 and Member of the Sabah State Legislative Assembly (MLA) for Pintasan since September 2020.
-He served as State Assistant Minister of Special Tasks and Coordination in the GRS state administration under Chief Minister Hajiji from October 2022 to January 2023.
-He was a political secretary to Chief Minister Hajiji from 2020 to his appointment as an assistant minister in 2022.
-He is a member of the Parti Gagasan Rakyat Sabah (GAGASAN), a component party of the GRS coalition and was a member of the Malaysian United Indigenous Party of Sabah (Sabah BERSATU), a component party of the Perikatan Nasional (PN) and formerly GRS coalition.
+Fairuz Renddan (born 11 September 1984) is a Malaysian politician who has served as State Assistant Minister of Local Government and Housing of Sabah in the Gabungan Rakyat Sabah (GRS) state administration under Chief Minister Hajiji Noor and Minister Mohd Arifin Mohd Arif since December 2025 and Member of the Sabah State Legislative Assembly (MLA) for Pintasan since September 2020.
+He previously served as State Assistant Minister of Youth and Sports of Sabah from January 2023 until November 2025 and State Assistant Minister of Special Tasks and Coordination from October 2022 to January 2023 in the GRS state administration under Chief Minister Hajiji.
+He also served as a Political secretary to Chief Minister Hajiji from 2020 to his appointment as an assistant minister in 2022.
+He was a member of the Parti Gagasan Rakyat Sabah (GAGASAN), a component party of the GRS coalition and was a member of the Malaysian United Indigenous Party of Sabah (Sabah BERSATU), a branch of a component party of the Perikatan Nasional (PN) and formerly GRS coalition.
 He served as the State Youth Chief of Sabah BERSATU and Division Youth Chief of BERSATU of Kota Belud.
-He left Sabah BERSATU on 10 December 2022 and joined GAGASAN on 5 February 2023 and subsequently appointed as the party's Youth Chief.
+He left Sabah BERSATU on 10 December 2022 and joined GAGASAN on 5 February 2023 and subsequently appointed as the party's Youth Chief until his resignation from the party in November 2025.